Mr-Mappie/mappie/README.md

 ## Usage
 Mappie can be used via Gradle and Maven.

+### Gradle
-For Gradle, it can be applied by adding the following snippet to your `build.gradle.kts` file.
+Mappie can be used via Gradle, it can be applied by adding the following snippet to your `build.gradle.kts` file.
 ```kotlin
 plugins {
     id("tech.mappie.plugin") version "x.y.z"
 }
 ```
-for more details, visit the [gradle setup documentation](https://mappie.tech/getting-started/gradle-configuration/) for Gradle.
+For more details, visit the [gradle setup documentation](https://mappie.tech/getting-started/gradle-configuration/) for Gradle.

+### Maven
-For Maven, it can be applied by adding the following snippet to your `pom.xml` file.
+Mappie can be used via Maven, it can be applied by adding the following snippet to your `pom.xml` file.
 ```xml
 ...
 <plugin>